 More than 151,000 artworks

 Depot Boijmans Van Beuningen will house more than 151,000 works of art from the collection of Museum Boijmans Van Beuningen.
 In addition, there are also spaces in the building for private and corporate collections.
-The brand new depot is expected to open its doors to the public in September 2021.
+The brand new depot is expected to open its doors to the public in the fall of 2021.
 During the Open Depot Days on 25, 26 and 27 September 2020, Rotterdammers will be able to visit the empty architectural icon before the major relocation of artworks begins.